Zeiss Distagon T* 21mm f/2.8 ZF (DX) - Review / Test Report - Analysis

 Page 2 of 3

-The lens shows moderate barrel distortions of around 1.6%.
+The lens shows moderate barrel distortion of around 1.6%.
 This can be visible and disturbing for subjects with straight lines near the image border.
 However, the distortion is almost uniform and thus easy to remove in post processing.

 The chart above has a real-world size of about 120x80cm.